 40 per week

-Broadcast engineers make sure that television and radio programmes are broadcast at the right times.
-They also make sure that they’re the highest quality.
-If you are very interested in TV and technology, this job could be just what you are looking for.
+Broadcast engineers work in television, radio and podcasts to make sure that programmes are broadcast at the right times.
+They also make sure that programmes are of the highest quality.

 As a broadcast engineer, you might work on studio and outside broadcasts (OBs), post-production operations, and new media such as interactive TV and webcasts.
 You might be directly involved in broadcasting programmes, or you might focus on servicing the equipment.

-- setting up studio equipment for transmission and editing
+- set up studio equipment for transmission and editing

-- designing and setting up audio and video circuits
+- design and set up audio and video circuits

-- installing multimedia hardware, software and other digital broadcast technology systems
+- install multimedia hardware, software and other digital broadcast technology systems

-- setting up and operating links between studios and OB units
+- set up and operate links between studios and OB units

-- vision mixing (editing programmes live as they are being transmitted or recorded)
+- edit programmes live as they are being transmitted or recorded

-- finding and repairing technical faults as quickly as possible, with minimum loss of service
+- find and repair technical faults as quickly as possible, with minimum loss of service

 Working hours and conditions

-You could work in recording studios, studio galleries, control rooms and maintenance workshops, and on outside broadcasts (OBs) in all weather conditions and locations.
+You could work in recording studios, studio galleries, control rooms and maintenance workshops.
+If you’re working on outside broadcasts (OBs), you’ll need to be prepared to do this in all weather conditions and locations.
 Location work and OBs could involve working away from home around the UK and possibly abroad.

 Figures are intended as a guideline only.